Color Therapy and Connections to the Meridians in Chinese Medicine

 1. Color Visualization- Patients can visualize specific colors while meditating or practicing deep breathing exercises, focusing on the meridian associated with the desired color.

 2. Colored Light Therapy- Practitioners can use colored lights directed at acupressure points along the meridians to stimulate or soothe specific organs and systems.
-Even biomats can be utilized and heated to specific temperatures to help emit specific frequencies associated with meridians.
+Even biomass can be utilized and heated to specific temperatures to help emit specific frequencies associated with meridians.
 Read this article for my top three picks.

 3. Healing Environments- Creating environments with specific color schemes can support the healing process.
 For instance, using green decor in a room can promote relaxation and stress relief.